Flops and Clusters in the Homological Minimal Model Program: Conjectures

+This appendix outlines conjectures and further directions.
 First and foremost, we are hampered by the fact that the Bridgeland--Chen flop functor is only known to be an equivalence in the setting of Gorenstein terminal singularities.
 This paper began by trying to lift the reconstruction algebra of \cite{WemGL2} to $3$-folds, and through the analysis of many non-Gorenstein examples.
 There is evidence to suggest the following.

 \begin{conj} Suppose that $X\to X_{\con}$ is a flopping contraction of $3$-folds, where $X$ has at worst CM rational singularities.
 Then the flop functor is an equivalence if and only if the universal sheaf of the noncommutative deformation functor associated to the curves is a perfect complex (equivalently, $\pd_\Lambda\Lambda_{\con}<\infty$). \end{conj}